JordanPedersen/2021-08-31-ttt-online/index.md

 <h3>Requirements</h3>

-Participants should bring a laptop that is Internet connected and has a functioning browser.
+Participants should use a laptop that is Internet connected and has a functioning browser.
 If you have it, a device for recording audio and video (mobile phones and laptops are OK) is useful as throughout the two days, we are going to record one another teaching in pairs or threes.
 It does not have